damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 The `UpdateJoinGame` message signals to the first `playersCount` waiting clients that a new match is undergoing creation and the number of players included.
 Any other client that joins the server and is assigned to the starting match will also receive the message.
-If a `ReqNewGame` is received from a client that is not allowed to request a new match, `ErrNewGame.isInvalidPlayersCount` will be set to false.
+If a `ReqNewGame` is received from a client that is not allowed to request a new match, `ErrNewGame.isInvalidPlayersCount` is set to false.

 See the [Game start](#game-start) section for information on how the protocol defines the initial data transfer after joining a match.